bkamapantula/bkamapantula.github.io/_posts/2023-10-07-pycon-india-2023-ylw-ts.md

 ### YLW Kit

 YLW kit comprises the following: monitor with HDMI cable support, Raspberry Pi 4 model B (2 GB RAM), SD card loaded with Raspbian OS, HDMI to micro-HDMI cable and power adapter for the RPi device.
-This kit is shared between two students.
+This kit is shared among two students.

 Additionally, during the workshop RPi device was connected to the monitor, keyboard and mouse.